wild-endeavor/books-with-friends/Readme.md

 * Clean up unused routes/controllers
 * Use custom routes instead of just the general update route to change status on rental requests.
 * Devise, OmniAuth, making the login page https.
 Add the whole searching for friends thing.
 Currently the site should be called books-with-friends-that-you-add-on-the-backend.
+* Add jquery-ui to make books draggable (dragging onto bookshelves to add for instance).